paulhibbitts/published-markdown-files/thinking-like-a-consultant.md

 4. Dedicating Weekly Time for Learning and Growth
     _Schedule a recurring block on your calendar for professional reading, independent research, online courses, webinars, or skill practice.
 Even 30 minutes twice a week can make a significant impact._

-By embracing the consulting mindset and applying these strategies, you can improve the clarity and confidence to take charge of your career, transform challenges into opportunities, and achieve better long-term success in the evolving tech job market.
+By embracing the consulting mindset and applying these strategies, you can improve the clarity and confidence needed to take charge of your career, transform challenges into opportunities, and achieve better long-term success in the evolving tech job market.

 ## Recommended Career Development Books

 **[Modernize Your Resume—3rd Edition](https://emerald-career-publishing.myshopify.com/products/modernize-your-resume ':target=_blank')**
-_I really like the way Modernize Your Resume focuses on both resume and LinkedIn profile development._
+_I really like the way this book focuses on both resume and LinkedIn profile development._

 **[What Color is Your Parachute?](https://parachutebook.com/ ':target=_blank')**
-_This book really resonated with me with regards to my own professional development journey with my career._
+_This book really resonated with me in regard to my own professional development journey with my career._

 **[The Book — Working Out Loud](https://www.workingoutloud.com/book ':target=_blank')**
-_My career development has greatly benefited with my efforts to share knowledge and experiences with others._
+_My career development has greatly benefited from my efforts to share knowledge and experiences with others._

 **[Do Over: Make Today the First Day of Your New Career](https://goroundtable.com/blog/do-over-make-today-the-first-day-of-your-new-career/ ':target=_blank')**
-_I found some relatable insights in this book, especially as I moved focus from my professional UX consulting career to teaching more to participating in open source work._
+_I found several relatable insights in this book, especially as I shifted focus from professional UX consulting to teaching and participating in open-source work._

-_Last updated: May 8, 2025_
+_Last updated: May 11, 2025_

 ---